Wisconsin State-Level Veterans' Programs & Services

 Specific programs/benefits may have additional requirements; please check the specific program or benefit for any additional requirements.

-For example, the Wisconsin GI Bill requires Wisconsin residency at the time of entry onto active duty military service.
+For example, the Wisconsin GI Bill requires Wisconsin residency at the time of entry onto active duty military service or who have established and maintained status as a Wisconsin resident for at least 5 consecutive years immediately preceding the beginning of any semester or session.
 The Wisconsin Veterans & Surviving Spouses Property Tax Credit requires Wisconsin residency at the time of entry onto active duty military service or to be considered a resident of Wisconsin for 5 consecutive years.
 The Property Tax Credit also requires a VA schedular 100% service-connected disability rating.
 For the Veteran Owned Business, Wisconsin GI Bill and the Wisconsin Veterans & Surviving Spouses Property Tax Credit, the State of Wisconsin Department of Veterans Affairs acts as only the certifying officials for the programs and the programs are not found under Wis.
 Stats.
 Ch.
 45.

 Due to federal restrictions, there are special eligibility requirements for burial in a state veterans cemetery.